TuringLang/AdvancedHMC.jl/README.md

 ### Using the `AbstractMCMC` interface

-Users can also make use of the `AbstractMCMC` interface to sample which employs the same API as other popular Bayesian inference libraries in Julia such as `Turing`.
+Users can also make use of the `AbstractMCMC` interface to sample, which is also what is used in Turing.jl.
-In order to show how this is done let us start from our previous example where we defined a `LogTargetDensity`, ℓπ.
+In order to show how this is done let us start from our previous example where we defined a `LogTargetDensity`, `ℓπ`.

 ```julia
 # Wrap the previous LogTargetDensity as LogDensityModel